MigOpsRepos/credcheck/README.md

 ### [Installation](#installation)

-- Minimum version of PostgreSQL required is 10.0.
-- For the Password Reuse Policy feature the minimum version required is 12.0.
+To install the credcheck extension you need a PostgreSQL version upper than 10 but if you want to use the Password Reuse Policy feature the minimum version required is 12.

-- Make sure the `pg_config` binary is set in the current `PATH`.
-- Clone or download this repository into a directory, and run the `make install` command.
-- If there are any permission issues, then use the `sudo make install` command.
-- Perform the regression tests by running the `make installcheck` command.
-- Test this extension in one session by using `LOAD 'credcheck';` PostgreSQL command.
-- To enable this extension for all the sessions, then execute `CREATE EXTENSION credcheck;` command.
+This extension must be compiled with pgxs, so the `pg_config` tool must be available from your PATH environment variable.

+If you want to use the "deny password that can be easily cracked" feature you need to edit the `Makefile` to enable the following lines:

+	#PG_CPPFLAGS = -DUSE_CRACKLIB '-DCRACKLIB_DICTPATH="/usr/lib/cracklib_dict"'
+	#SHLIB_LINK = -lcrack

+Following your distribution the cracklib dictionary might not be at the same place.
+For RedHat, CentOs and other rpm like distribution you should use

+	PG_CPPFLAGS = -DUSE_CRACKLIB '-DCRACKLIB_DICTPATH="/usr/lib/cracklib_dict"'

+and for Debian, Ubuntu and other debian like distribution it should be:

+	PG_CPPFLAGS = -DUSE_CRACKLIB '-DCRACKLIB_DICTPATH="/usr/share/dict/cracklib-small"'

+Depending on your installation, you may need to install some devel packages.

+Once it is done, do "make", and then "sudo make install".

-- And append `credcheck` to `shared_preload_libraries` configuration parameter which is present in `postgresql.conf`.
-- Then restart the PostgreSQL database to reflect the changes.
+Append `credcheck` to `shared_preload_libraries` configuration parameter in your `postgresql.conf` file then restart the PostgreSQL database to apply the changes.

+The regression tests can be run by using the `make installcheck` command.

 ### [Checks](#checks)